SpazzTL/SpazzTL.github.io/docs/korean.md

 * [Korean Vocabulary Core 2k/5k/10k](https://ankiweb.net/shared/info/994297597){target="_blank" rel="noopener"}
 * Make your own with an epub with Novel to Anki (Very scrappy, results will not be perfect) [Here](koreanresources.md)

-**Start** with just one or two decks and aim to learn approximately 20 (or 40 if you have a lot of time) new words daily and diligently complete reviews.
+**Start** with just one or two decks and aim to learn approximately 10-20 (or 40 if you have a lot of time) new words daily and diligently complete reviews.
+The more new words you do, the more reviews you will have to do.
+At first the reviews may seem super easy and take no time, but within 1-2 weeks you will have 100-200 reviews per day. \
 **Consistency** is paramount for making significant progress. <br>
 **As new words** are learned, ensure engagement with Korean content through various resources such as textbooks, grammar guides, graded readers, and pronunciation guides. <br>
 **Content choices** should align with specific learning goals (e.g., reading, conversation, or speech).